 The contact areas between teeth are very vulnerable to decay as plaque is most likely to begin forming here, and if not removed within 48 hours will start to harden into tartar.
 If plaque and tartar are allowed to build up between teeth, then it becomes far more likely that you will develop gum disease which causes the gums to become infected and to begin pulling away from your teeth.

 Flossing is the best way to remove plaque before it hardens and can make your smile look brighter as it gets into the areas which are hard to reach with a toothbrush.

 Your breath will also be fresher as there will be no food slowly rotting in between your teeth.
 Flossing your teeth also makes you more aware of what’s happening in your mouth so that you can pick up any small changes that might occur and get them treated before they become more serious.

 Types of Floss

-There are lots of different types of floss on the markets and all are effective if used properly, so it’s down to personal preference as to which feels the most comfortable.
+There are lots of different types of floss on the markets, and all are effective if used correctly, so it’s down to personal preference as to which feels the most comfortable.